GiveRadar doesn't take a cut. We couldn't find a direct donate page, so visit their site.

 - Where is The British Film Institute located?

-- Headquartered in United Kingdom.
+- Headquartered in London, United Kingdom.

 - What is The British Film Institute's annual budget?